 If your organization has a help desk or other staff handle password resets, remember that password reset tickets are an opportunity for hackers.
 When an employee, vendor, or customer forgets a password, their account is vulnerable.
-Your help desk processes can create more vulnerability if you aren’t following password management best practices.
+Your help desk processes can create more vulnerability if you aren’t following password management, and ultimately, identity and access management, best practices.
 So, don’t open the door to hackers.
 Make sure your help desk and its password reset processes are secure.

 First, make sure your help desk is secure.
 Help desks are often a target of attack.
 So be sure you have your own security house in order.
 That means secure machines, security training, and NIST-compliant processes.

 Then, when users call or email to say they’ve forgotten their password, start with user verification.
 I.e., verify that the user is the owner of the account.
 And make sure your verification process is hard for hackers to infiltrate.
 That means don’t use common security questions.
 Traditional questions like mother’s maiden name, the user’s high school, or the employee’s hire date—that’s information that can easily be discovered online by cyber criminals.